MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/certificatestore-csp.md

 -   Months
 -   Years

+> [!NOTE]
-> **Note**   The device only sends the MDM server expected certificate validation period (ValidPeriodUnits + ValidPeriod) of the SCEP server as part of certificate enrollment request.
+> The device only sends the MDM server expected certificate validation period (ValidPeriodUnits + ValidPeriod) of the SCEP server as part of certificate enrollment request.
 How this valid period is used to create the certificate depends on the MDM server.